luvyouboo/blissfields.cc/README.md

     wrangler secret put LASTFM_API_KEY
     wrangler secret put LASTFM_USERNAME
     ```
-5. Deploy with `wrangler deploy` and update the API URLs in `index.html` and `lastfm.js` with your Worker URL
+5. Deploy with `wrangler deploy` and update the API URLs in `index.html` and `lastfm.js` with your Worker URL.
+Also update the CORS allowlist in `server.js` with your Cloudflare Pages URL and custom domain
 6. Fill in your details in `index.html` — Discord ID, pronouns, about text, and social links
 7. Drop your assets into `img/` — see the table below
 8. Link the repo to [Cloudflare Pages](https://pages.cloudflare.com)